 Killam offers a Unit purchase plan to its full-time and part-time employees with a view to encouraging its staff to own Units in the Trust.
 Employees, including executives, may contribute up to 7% of their base salary to the plan, to a maximum of \$5,000, annually.
-Killam will match 50% of the employee's contribution for all employees that have been with the Trust for over two years.
+Killam will match 50% of the employee's contribution for all employees that have been with the Trust for at least one year.
 Funds contributed are invested in Units.